 Sarah is an active member in the Texas Celtic music scene, having given 100 performances in the past 2 years with various bands.
 Performance venues have included The Celt, Trinity Hall, North Texas Irish Festival, Celtic Christmas Dallas, Kimbellfest: Scotland, Poor David's Pub, among others.
 In May, 2015, she performed at the ZMR awards show in New Orleans in front of over 700 attendees and again in 2017 where she was nominated again for Best Vocal Album.

 In March 2017, and again in 2018, Sarah was a featured performer at the venerable North Texas Irish Festival.
 She was also the headline act at Celtic Night 2017 at the Allen Civic Auditorium, performing to a sold-out, standing-room-only audience.

-Sarah also plays violin, piano and baritone ukulele.
+Sarah also plays violin, piano, guitar, and baritone ukulele.